Nazanin Zaghari-Ratcliffe seeks release of Iran hostages | DW | 21.03.2022

 The 43-year-old landed in the United Kingdom on March 17, together with fellow freed British-Iranian Anoosheh Ashoori.

-The high-profile release of Zaghari-Ratcliffe and Ashoori came as the UK paid nearly £400 million ($523 million, €474 million) to settle a debt dating back to the 1970s amid sign of a potential thaw in Iran's relations with the West.
+The high-profile release of Zaghari-Ratcliffe and Ashoori came as the UK paid nearly £400 million ($523 million, €474 million) to settle a debt dating to the 1970s amid signs of a potential thaw in Iran's relations with the West.

-The British government never officially linked her detention with what it owed but soon after her release was announced, London said it had settled the outstanding bill.
+The British government never officially linked her detention to what it owed but, soon after her release was announced, London said it had settled the outstanding bill.

 A number of dual nationals from Austria, Canada, France, Germany, Sweden and the United States have been arrested by Iranian authorities.